 Strategic communications for companies, causes, and leaders working where technology and policy collide

-We work primarily with startups building hard things in AI, defense, energy, and healthcare.
-We also support established companies on corporate and executive communications, and a small number of foundations and advocacy organizations on policy development.
+Silverman Strategy Group works primarily with AI companies in regulated industries – defense, energy, and healthcare.
+We also support established companies on corporate and executive communications, and a small number of foundations and advocacy organizations on policy and communications strategy.

 Some of our work looks like traditional strategic communications.
 Some of it looks more like political advisory.
 Most of it sits somewhere in between – in the places where technical decisions become political ones, and where most comms shops don’t know what to do.